gbengataylor/WebmethodsOnOCP/UniversalMessaging/Configuration/README.md

 nsp://hostname:nodePort output

-TODO: Show the JMS queue and channel
+# TODO: Display the JMS CHANNEL VIA the IS Agent

 Creat a JNDI  Provider alias at Settings > Messaging > JNDI Settings